 Spread the Disease was an extremely black metal influenced metalcore band, a genre that later became known as noisecore.
 They were fierce and unholy without being corny like most black metal acts of the 90s.
 This band formed out of Karenza after a vocalist switch up and a three month “no name band” change.
 They also briefly used “Her Severed Head” as a moniker.
 By the time Spread the Disease was titled in February 1998, the line up featured Ben Pobjoy on vocals, Dave Buschemeyer and Trevor Dykstra on guitars, Stu Brown on bass and Shawn Butchart on drums.
 The last Karenza songs were redone in STD style and were released as their first ep “This Blood Ridden Tragedy” out on Undecided Records.
 Not very long after that they once again teemed up with Witching Hour Records (they had worked with them as Karenza) to release a split 7″ with Song of Zarathustra.
 That summer they went on tour with Racebannon and were partly accompanied with Last Days of August.
 This tour took STD to the midwest, then to the southern states, and back up the east coast.

 “The Sheer Force of Inertia”, their second full length was once again released on Eulogy, with a 12″ vinyl version out on Good Life Recordings in Belgium.
 The album featured guest vocals by Ian Clarke and electronic tracks composed by Bryan Belanger, and gave the album a much more distant feeling.
-A few last shows were played that summer, but Trev would move to Ottawa to go to school and a lot of the pre-planned shows with Confine were cancelled.
-STD was on hiatus.
-However they did play some shows the following summer, the last one being on July 14th 2000.
+A few last shows were played that summer, but Trev would move to Ottawa to go to school and a lot of the pre-planned shows and tour with Confine and Poison the Well in the United States were cancelled.
+Spread the Disease played their last show on July 24, 1999 at the Oakville YMCA.